 LEMON PASTRY CREAM

-- In a medium pot, heat over low the milk, cream and lemon rind, until very hot but do not boil.
+• In a medium pot, heat over low the milk, the cream and lemon rind, until very hot but do not boil.
 Remove from heat and let cool to warm.

-- In a medium pot add yolks and sugar, whisk together until combined, then add flour and vanilla and whisk again until smooth, place the pot over medium / low heat, pour the warm milk/cream through a sieve to remove the lemon rind (discard), whisk continuously until thickened.
-Move to a glass bowl, cover with plastic wrap (make sure wrap touches the cream mixture and refrigerate approximately 1 hour or until thickened.
+• In a medium pot add the yolks and sugar, whisk together until combined, then add the flour and vanilla, whisk again until smooth, place the pot over medium / low heat, pour the warm milk/cream through a sieve to remove the lemon rind (discard), whisk continuously until thickened.
+Move to a glass bowl, cover with plastic wrap (make sure wrap touches the cream mixture and refrigerate approximately 2 hours.
+You may need to rewhip it if it is really thick.

 CROSTATA DOUGH

-- In a large bowl whisk together flour, salt, sugar and baking powder, make a well in the centre and add egg, egg yolk and butter (cubed), mix together (you can also use a food processor, pulse until dough just starts to come together), remove dough to a lightly floured flat surface and knead until it becomes a soft dough, wrap in plastic and refrigerate for 30 minutes.
+• In a large bowl whisk together the flour, salt, sugar and baking powder, make a well in the centre and add the egg, egg yolk and butter (cubed), mix together (you can also use a food processor, pulse until dough just starts to come together), remove dough to a lightly floured flat surface and knead until it becomes a soft dough, wrap in plastic and refrigerate for 30-60 minutes.

 PUTTING IT TOGETHER

-- Remove dough from fridge, on a lightly floured surface knead a few times to soften it up.
-Roll to 1/8" thickness (or a little thicker if you prefer), cut out circles (approximately 3 1/2 inch / 8 1/2 cm) and fit to muffin pan.
-Prick the bottom of the tart with the end of a fork and then fill almost to the top with Pastry Cream.
+• Remove the dough from the fridge, and place on a lightly floured surface knead a few times to soften it up.
+Roll to 1/8" thickness (or a little thicker if you prefer), cut out circles (approximately 3 1/2 inch / 8 1/2 cm size) and fit into the muffin pan.
+Prick the bottom of the dough with the tongs of a fork and then fill almost to the top with the pastry cream.

-- Wet the rim of each tart with a little water top with another cut out circle, cut with a knife to remove excess dough and seal with fingers. (seals better with fingers lightly dipped in water).
-When complete, in a small bowl mix together 1 egg and 3 teaspoons cream (or milk), brush the top of each muffin tart and bake for approximately 30-40 minutes.
-Let cool then dust with icing/powdered sugar.
+• Wet the rim of each tart with a little water top with another cut out circle, cut with a knife to remove excess dough and seal with fingers. (seals better with fingers lightly dipped in water).
+When complete, brush the top of each tart with the egg wash and bake for approximately 30-40 minutes, or until golden brown.
+Let cool about 15 minutes in the muffin pan then move to a wire rack to cool completely, dust with powdered sugar before serving.
 Enjoy!

 Nutrition